-- the preparation phase (1 to 5 years), comprising of - o confirmation of reprocessing feasibility and cost estimation: 3 to 18 months, - o transportation preparation: 3 to 24 months, - o Intergovernmental Agreement and related exchanges: 6 to 24 months, - and the execution phase (10 to 30 years) with - RRSF evacuation from RR site, - transportation to the La Hague plant, - unloading and interim storage of RRSF in La Hague SF pools - performance of reprocessing operations directly or several years after receipt of RRSF, depending on the plant operational constraints and IGA-bound timelines - o after reprocessing, storage of final waste for cooling - shipment of the waste out of France (usually back to the RRSF country of origin) [1]. - The IGA finalisation is a mandatory milestone between preparation and execution phases.
+- o transportation to the La Hague plant, - unloading and interim storage of RRSF in La Hague SF pools - performance of reprocessing operations directly or several years after receipt of RRSF, depending on the plant operational constraints and IGA-bound timelines - o after reprocessing, storage of final waste for cooling - shipment of the waste out of France (usually back to the RRSF country of origin) [1].

+The IGA finalisation is a mandatory milestone between preparation and execution phases.

-Depending on RR operators' needs and on the RR operator-AREVA partnership, commercial contracts and commitments can be concluded for the overall project, or separately for each phase knowing that a contract for execution phase can be signed by the parties before IGA signature (the contract validity being conditioned by the IGA entry into force).
+Depending on RR operators' needs and on the RR operator - Orano partnership, commercial contracts and commitments can be concluded for the overall project, or separately for each phase knowing that a contract for execution phase can be signed by the parties before IGA signature (the contract validity being conditioned by the IGA entry into force).